camunda/camunda-docs-manual/content/reference/rest/task/post-submit-form.md

 ---

-Complete a task and update process variables using a form submit.
+Completes a task and updates process variables using a form submit.
 There are two difference between this method and the `complete` method:

-* If the task is in state `PENDING` - ie. has been delegated before, it is not completed but resolved.
+* If the task is in state `PENDING` - i.e., has been delegated before, it is not completed but resolved.
 Otherwise it will be completed.
 * If the task has Form Field Metadata defined, the process engine will perform backend validation for any form fields which have validators defined.
 See the [Generated Task Forms]({{< relref "user-guide/task-forms/index.md#generated-task-forms" >}}) section of the [User Guide]({{< relref "user-guide/index.md" >}}) for more information.